Understanding discrete event simulation

-A simulation is a computer model that mimics the operation of a business system, such as the running of a factory assembly line, the staff assignment of a hospital or call center, or the day-to-day operation of a bank.
+Discrete event simulation is a method of modeling the operation of a system as a sequence of events in time.
+It’s commonly used to analyze workflows, reduce bottlenecks, and test process improvements without risk.
+Think about the running of a factory assembly line, the staff assignment of a hospital or call center, or the day-to-day operation of a bank.

 Discrete event simulation is a powerful technique for optimizing processes and making confident, impactful decisions.